 Koorie Education Workforce

-- Koorie Education Coordinator (KEC)
+- Koorie Education Coordinators (KEC)

-- Koorie Engagement Support Officer (KESO)
+- Koorie Engagement Support Officers (KESO)

 Schools, parents and community can obtain assistance with Koorie cultural inclusion, Koorie education guidance and support through their region by contacting the Koorie Education Coordinators (KEC) with enquiries.